lst97/SIT-215-Fuzzy_Car_Project/README.md

 ### Change System Activate Distance
 The fuzzy logic for break pressure only activated with in certain distance, 100m by default.
-To change that, go to env_simulator.py and change the constance
+To change that, go to `env_simulator.py` then change the constance

 ```python
 CAS_TRIGGER_DISTANCE = 100 # 100m